derhuerst/hafas-gtfs-rt-feed/readme.md

 [Install and run the NATS Streaming Server](https://docs.nats.io/nats-streaming-server/run) as documented.

-*Note:* If you run Nats Streaming on a different host or port, pass a custom `NATS_STREAMING_URL` environment variable into all `hafas-gtfs-rt-feed` components.
+*Note:* If you run Nats Streaming on a different host or port (e.g. via Docker Compose), pass a custom `NATS_STREAMING_URL` environment variable into all `hafas-gtfs-rt-feed` components.

 ### set up PostgreSQL

-Make sure you have **[PostgreSQL](https://www.postgresql.org) >=14** installed and running, as [`match-gtfs-rt-to-gtfs`](https://github.com/derhuerst/match-gtfs-rt-to-gtfs), a dependency of this project, needs it.
+Make sure you have **[PostgreSQL](https://www.postgresql.org) >=14** installed and running ([`match-gtfs-rt-to-gtfs`](https://github.com/derhuerst/match-gtfs-rt-to-gtfs), a dependency of this project, needs it).
 There are guides for many operating systems and environments available on the internet.

-*Note:* If you run PostgreSQL on a different host or port, pass custom [`PG*` environment variables](https://www.postgresql.org/docs/14/libpq-envars.html) into `gtfs-to-sql`, `build-gtfs-match-index` & `match.js` (their usage is explained below).
+*Note:* If you run PostgreSQL on a different host or port, export the appropriate [`PG*` environment variables](https://www.postgresql.org/docs/14/libpq-envars.html).
+The commands explain mentioned below will use them.

 ### install `hafas-gtfs-rt-feed`